 - Collaborative Research - Linfield University has a long-standing commitment to providing research opportunities to our undergraduate students, the opportunity to participate in ongoing research with faculty mentors as part of Student Faculty Collaborative Research Grant program

 - Internships - Linfield STEM scholars can take advantage of a number of internships in the area to gain experience in the application of STEM fields in non-academic settings

 - Taylor Series - This monthly series of discussions and presentations providing STEM majors information about a variety of opportunities with career, graduate school, and internship information

 The National Science Foundation views Linfield’s approach to STEM education in such high regard that in 2016 the Foundation granted Linfield a multi-year funding program that supports our approach.
 Linfield faculty will coordinate and enhance curricular and extracurricular experiences for STEM students.
-Scholarships will provide funding for academically strong STEM scholars with demonstrated financial need who might otherwise not attend Linfield College.
+Scholarships will provide funding for academically strong STEM scholars with demonstrated financial need who might otherwise not attend Linfield University.
 Funds will be used to coordinate new and existing curricular and extracurricular programs to benefit S-STEM scholarship recipients and the broader STEM student population at Linfield.